VickiFu/reading/articles/HowToGetRich.md

 - You can never be rich by renting out of your time.
 Because what you earn will always be linear.
 And what you do will always be replaceable.
 Only ownership for equity can help you reach the financial freedom.

 - Reading and learning is the most correct way to prepare yourself to be rich.
-And math and logic thinking are the best tools to help hardworking people from ordinary family to reach the goal.
+And math and logic thinking are the best tools to help hardworking people from the ordinary family to reach the goal.

 Take risks under your own name and society will reward you with leverage.
-You need accountablity to get leverage.
+You need accountablity to get leveraged.
 When you have a team, you need make sure everyone has the clear accountablity for something. but you want to stay out of labor-based leverage.
-Capital play well as the leverage in the last century, because it is easy to converted to labor and other things.  **Product and Media are the new leverage in the Internet world**.
+Capital play well as the leverage in the last century, because it is easy to converted to labor and other things.  **the Product and Media are the new leverage in the Internet world**.

+The robot world is coming.
+AI hardly can achieve anything if they are not married with the business idea.
+But if you are thinking about solving complicated business problem, you have to tune AI solution for every detail scienrio for the detail use case.
+So the sweet spot for Machine Learning and AI is to find some fun and simple enough business scienrio and apply intellgence capablity in it.

+The most sweet spot will be some product to fit the middle class need and hold the philosiphy about equal right for all human beings.
+Also you want to have the network affect, low marginal cost and scalibity.

+Judgement is top priority to build your vision.
+Long term, linger one's desires, build to last.